 He enjoys the bushwalking, with a particular penchant for mountain

-scenery and waterfalls; and in winter enjoys both XC and downhill skiing.
+scenery and waterfalls; and sometimes enjoys XC or downhill skiing.

-And recently he has started walking orienteering courses, and has been
+And recently he has started walking orienteering courses, assisting

 He is a licenced radio amateur, with the callsign VK1KLB, and is a member of the WIA ACT division.
 He also enjoys a good hack attack on s/w or h/w!